Henry Philemon Attwater

 His three ornithological papers deal with the nesting habits of 50 species of birds in Bexar County, Texas, the occurrence of 242 species of birds in the vicinity of San Antonio, and the deaths of thousands of warblers during a blue norther in March 1892.
 Attwater also contributed specimens to the Smithsonian Institution, collected birds for George B. Sennett, and provided notes for W. W. Cooke's Bird Migration in the Mississippi Valley (1888) and the mammal section of Vernon Bailey's Biological Survey of Texas (1905).

 Attwater was the director of the National Audubon Society from 1900 to 1910.
 He worked for the passage of the 1903 Model Game Law and hunting license laws.
 He also promoted legislation to protect the mourning dove Zenaida macroura.

-The species Peromyscus attwateri (Texas mouse or Attwater's white-footed mouse) is named in his honor.
+The rodents Peromyscus attwateri (Texas mouse or Attwater's white-footed mouse) and Geomys attwateri (Attwater's pocket gopher) are named in his honor.